Hello Autumn. Until next time Summer!

 My colleagues at the adjacent beaches proved to be awesome people, people whom I shared many conversations during the dead hours.
 In between jokes and serious conversation, they were great company every time.

 Now, the people at the bar!
 Never had I expected that such a bond would be formed under these circumstances.
 We even went out a couple of times despite the difficult schedule that they performed during the day at the bar.
-Mostly well humoured, the people there always had some joke prepared regarding my job when I passed by, as I had for theirs.
+Mostly well humored, the people there always had some joke prepared regarding my job when I passed by, as I had for theirs.
 It had been a while since I made new friends.

 The owners already knew me from my previous years as a Lifeguard there, and they were always nice to me as I believe I was nice to them as well.
 Anyone else ate more than 60 Berlin Balls during the Summer?
 (Gotta keep this body in shape!)
 Perhaps not all Lifeguards consume as much as I do.
 But then again, they’re probably in better shape than I…

-Then there were also people who passed by the beach daily, whom I eventually got used to talk to, as well as some of my friends who also passed by to talk with me for a while.
+Then there were also people who passed by the beach daily, whom I eventually got used to talking to, as well as some of my friends who also passed by to talk with me for a while.
 Thanks for passing by!
 I really appreciated the gesture!

 It was a Summer filled with experiences, both new and old ones and it certainly left a mark within me, a mark that I’ll carry throughout my journey in this existence.
 A mark that upon looking at it, it can only bring joy to my very being.